Olivier Salad is a hearty potato salad with meat, eggs, and peas. It’s also known as Russian potato salad. It’s great as a side dish or main meal.

 - 3/4 cup mayonnaise

-- Peel and boil potatoes cooking until tender.
-If you desire to have a carrot in your salad add a couple of peeled carrots halfway through the potato cooking process.
+- Boil the potatoes until tender.
+If you would like carrot in your salad, add the carrots halfway through the potato cooking process.

 - In a separate pot, hard boil the eggs.
 Drain, rinse with cold water, and peel.

 - Allow the potatoes, eggs, and carrots to cool.
 Then chop them into bite-sized pieces and place them in a bowl.

 - Add the onions, dill pickles, green peas, meat, and mayonnaise.

 - Stir until combined and season with salt and pepper if desired.